-The building is crowned with a screened landscaped roof garden that enjoy outstanding views to the Queen Elisabeth Olympic Park and the London skyline beyond.
+The building is crowned with a screened landscaped roof garden that enjoys outstanding views to the Queen Elizabeth Olympic Park and the London skyline beyond.

 A high performance unitised glazed façade encloses the accommodation, maximising natural daylight and utilises solar coatings and ceramic fritting to mitigate solar gain.
 The principal façade fronting Westfield Ave comprises a deep profile bronze anodised aluminium super-grid which elegantly defines scale, proportion, and articulation.
 Close to the glazing, the reveals of the grid are decorated with bronze anodised concertinaed bands which animate the façade with their play of light.